-Our 10-acre Thomann Station Vineyard sits behind the winery in the vast warmth of the Napa Valley floor, as it has since the days of Louis M. Martini.
-Our backyard vineyard – named for the Southern Pacific Railroad fruit packing stop that once called this land home – has deep gravelly loam soils.
-Ideal for growing Petite Sirah, Thomann Station was planted entirely to this varietal in 1996.
-It is here at Thomann Station that Louis P. Martini was among the first to introduce wind machines in 1951 to combat frost in the vineyard.
-Today, we craft our small lot Petite Sirah from the grapes grown at this Napa Valley vineyard.
+The 10-acre Thomann Station Vineyard sits behind the winery in the vast warmth of the Napa Valley floor in St. Helena.
+This backyard vineyard – named for the Southern Pacific Railroad fruit packing stop that once called this land home – has deep gravelly loam soils.
+Ideal for growing Petite Sirah, Thomann Station was planted entirely to this variety in 1996.
+It was here that Louis P. Martini first introduced wind machines in 1951 to combat frost in the vineyard.